-- a) Completion of the approved projects for mining surveying, wherein the work displayed must comply with current legislation. - b) A written examination (two hours) wherein the candidate will be required to demonstrate a knowledge and understanding of the relevant legislation as it applies to the mining surveyor.
+- a) Completion of the approved projects for mining surveying, wherein the work displayed must comply with current legislation. - b) A written examination (two hours) wherein the candidate will be required to demonstrate a knowledge and understanding of the relevant legislation as it applies to the mining surveyor for the selected class.
 A pass mark of 60% is required. - c) An oral examination to demonstrate competency in mining surveying.
 This examination can only be attempted once a candidate has been deemed competent in all other examinations.
+The selection of oral examination class must be consistent with the written examination class.